-While the above studies imply that the parameter transfer results in an approximation ratio close to that obtained by self-optimization, this statement may not strongly hold when considering small size graphs, and transfer between graphs with large difference in size.
-Indeed, as we observe from Ref.~\cite{akshay_2021}, for certain layers, $\{\gamma_{i}, \beta_{i}\}$ vary significantly with $N$, when $N$ is of the order of a few tens.
-The results of Ref.~\cite{sakai2024linearly} show that when transferring parameters between different graphs with same $N$, a high difference in edge probability between them may result in sampling a wrong solution state for the acceptor graph.
+While the above studies imply that the parameter transfer results in an approximation ratio close to that obtained by self-optimization, this statement may not hold strongly when considering small-sized graphs or transfer between graphs with a large size difference.
+Indeed, as we observe from Ref.~\cite{akshay_2021}, $\{\gamma_{i}, \beta_{i}\}$ change significantly between small graphs with $N<10$ and larger graphs when $N$ is of the order of a few tens.
+The results of Ref.~\cite{sakai2024linearly} show that when transferring parameters between different graphs with the same $N$, a high difference in edge probability between them may result in sampling the wrong solution state for the acceptor graph.
 The study in Ref.~\cite{montanezbarrera2024} shows a poor transferability between different COPs for higher values of $N$.
-These observations suggest that an additional optimization should be performed starting from the transferred parameters, to fine-tune them to the optimal solution.
-The time for the additional optimization, though being less than the time for self-optimization, can be further reduced if we selectively fine-tune the parameters corresponding to only some of the layers instead of all layers.
-In Fig. \ref{qaoa_schematic}, we schematically present this layer-selective optimization scheme.
-In the following section, we describe our methodologies and numerical observations for studying this layer-selective optimization of QAOA for Max-Cut problem.
+These observations suggest that, starting from the transferred parameters, an additional optimization should be performed to fine-tune them to achieve the optimal solution.
+Due to warm start, the time required for additional optimization is less than the time for self-optimization.
+However, it can be further reduced if we selectively fine-tune the parameters corresponding to only some of the layers instead of re-optimizing all layers.
+We schematically present the `layer-selective transfer learning' scheme in Fig. \ref{qaoa_schematic}.
+In the following section, we describe our methodologies and numerical observations when studying this layer-selective optimization of QAOA for the Max-Cut problem.